joshrp/moonlight-docs/Setup-Guide.md

 **Controls for Android devices**

-Using an external mouse as a relative input on Android requires a rooted device.
+For non-SHIELD devices running an OS prior to Android N, using an external mouse with proper mouse capture on Android requires a rooted device.
 If you want to use an external mouse on your rooted device, you should download "Moonlight for Rooted Devices" on the Play Store or app-root-release.apk from releases.
+NVIDIA SHIELD devices and devices running Android N have mouse capturing built-in that Moonlight uses without needing root.

+To toggle capturing the mouse cursor, press Ctrl+Alt+Z.

 Most controllers will work just fine, but the following have been tested:
 * Xbox 360 wired/wireless